Super- and hyper-deformation in $^{60}$Zn, $^{62}$Zn, and $^{64}$Ge at high spins: results and discussion

-In a word, the calculated $[8877]_\pi [8888]_\nu$ configuration, which has a $[22,02]$ character in low spins, undergoes the avoided crossings with $[22,12(+)]$ around $I=26$, and with $[22,22]$ around $I=34$.
+In a word, the calculated $[8877]_\pi [8888]_\nu$ configuration, which has a $[22,02]$ character in low spins, undergoes crossings with $[22,12]$ around $I=26$, and with $[22,22]$ around $I=34$.
 An additional crossing with $[22,22(1)]$ occurs around $I=40$, where `(1)' stands for one neutron in the $h_{11/2}$ shell.
 Thus, the present calculation overestimates $\mathcal{J}^{(2)}$ of WD1, which is considered as $[22,02]$.
-Note that neither of bands with the configurations $[22,12(+)]$ and $[22,22]$ have been observed experimentally, though WD5 is one of the signature-pair bands of $[22,12(+)]$ and terminates at $I=35$~\cite{gel12}. \footnote{WD5 is assigned $[22,12(-)]$ by the calculation with modified Nilsson parameters~\cite{gel14}.}
+Note that neither of bands with the configurations $[22,12]$ and $[22,22]$ have been observed experimentally, though WD5 is one of the signature-pair bands of $[22,12]$ and terminates at $I=33$~\cite{gel12}. \footnote{WD5 is assigned $[22,1(-)2]$ by the calculation with modified Nilsson parameters~\cite{gel14}.}

 Then, I discuss the SD configurations.
 Since the negative-parity bands appear as an SD yrast, I first consider the configurations: $[8877]_\pi [8978]_\nu$, $[8877]_\pi [8987]_\nu$, $[8877]_\pi [9878]_\nu$, and $[8877]_\pi [9887]_\nu$.
 The signature of neutrons for positive parity is $\alpha=-1/2$ and $\alpha=+1/2$ for the former and latter two configurations, respectively.
-As can be seen in Fig.~\ref{fig:62Zn_E}(b), the latter two configurations appear lower in energy because the favored signature of the $g_{9/2}$ shell is $\alpha=+1/2$.
+As can be seen in Fig.~\ref{fig:62Zn_E}(b), the latter two configurations appear lower in energy because the favored orbital $[431]3/2 (\alpha=+1/2)$ is occupied.
 Thus, I am going to investigate these configurations below.
-SD1 and SD2 are degenerate signature-pair bands, while the degeneracy is slightly broken theoretically.
+SD1 and SD2 are experimentally observed as degenerate signature-pair bands, while the degeneracy is broken in the present calculation.
 This is similar to the results of the $[22,23]$ configurations in the CNS approach~\cite{gel12}, while the degeneracy is evident for the $[22,13]$ configurations~\cite{gel14}.